 On May 15, 2019, the Commission designated Monroe County as part of the Cache Critical Groundwater Area.
-This consideration is based upon scientific investigation of reported ground water problems within the area and a petition requesting designation from the Monroe County Conservation District with the written support of the Monroe County Judge, the Monroe County Farm Bureau, and the University of Arkansas Division of Agriculture Cooperative Extension Services.
-This designation does not include institution of regulatory authority.
+This consideration is based upon scientific investigation of reported groundwater problems within the area and a petition requesting designation from the Monroe County Conservation District with the written support of the Monroe County Judge, the Monroe County Farm Bureau, and the University of Arkansas Division of Agriculture Cooperative Extension Services.
+This designation does not include the institution of regulatory authority.
 Designation enhances awareness of groundwater conservation best management practices and makes more financial dollars available to resolve groundwater problems.
 It enables persons who implement certain conservation practices within Monroe County to claim a 50% tax credit for surface water conversion rather than a 10% tax credit.

 10421 W. Markham St., Little Rock, AR 72205

 Phone (501) 682-3904